 Positive Responses, Approaches & Interventions for Supportive Environments

 Fee: €89 – price includes refreshments, light lunch & handouts.
 Extra resources will be shared with participants via Dropbox link.
-Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance (participants must attend the two evening full sessions to receive cert.)
+Also included is the Synergy Lifelong Learning Professional Development Certificate of Attendance.

 Developed by highly experienced practitioners, this is a new behaviour support programme for teachers, SNAs, pre-school practitioners, social-care staff in day and residential services, parents and any care-givers who are supporting and caring for children and young adults.

 Module 1 – Understanding Behaviours of Concern